ccoenraets/belgian-beer-explorer/README.md

 # Belgian Beer Explorer

-Sample project demonstrating how to build applications with React, Node.js, and the Lightning Design System.
-React University is written using ECMAScript 6 on the client and on the server (leveraging the new ES6 support of Node.js 4+).
+Sample App demonstrating how to build applications with React, Node.js, and the Lightning Design System.
+Written with ECMAScript 6 on the client and on the server (leveraging the new ES6 support of Node.js 4+).

 The back-end is built with **Node.js** using a **Postgres** database.

+See it live here: [http://belgianbeerexplorer.com](http://belgianbeerexplorer.com).

 ## Automatic Deployment to Heroku